a-z-listing/a-z-listing/readme.txt

     ?>

 This filter can also be used, by removing entries which are standard $post variables, to limit which top-level pages are used as section identifiers.

+== Screenshots ==

+1. An example of the index listing page.
+2. The Widget is shown here.

 == Changelog ==